Masato Hayakawa: AVER

-In around 2003, Hayakawa met Katsuma Minatani in high school.
-A few years later, they formed a band as friends, called AVER.
-Hayakawa sang and played guitar while Katsuma drummed.
+After Script of Creation disbanded, Hayakawa and Minatani formed a new band called AVER, where Hayakawa was the lead vocalist and guitarist while Minatani drummed.
 They produced songs such as "Voices Over Bullets" and regularly played gigs in clubs around their hometown of Nagoya.

 After rivalling with another band called Wheel of Life for a while, they decided to make a supergroup of the two most popular local bands in the area due to their similar musical interests and getting to know each other after meeting at rehearsals.

 Coldrain

-The band Coldrain formed in 2007, with Hayakawa as the vocalist, Y.K.C. and Sugi as the guitarists, RxYxO as the bassist, and Katsuma as the drummer.
+The band Coldrain formed in 2007, with Hayakawa as the vocalist, Ryo Yokochi and Kazuya Sugiyama as the guitarists, Ryo Shimizu as the bassist, and Minatani as the drummer.

 In what was very rare in Japan, Coldrain sang solely in English.
 This stemmed from Hayakawa feeling more natural singing in English than Japanese due to his early years learning English and traveling between Japan and the United States, and the band's western influences which helped to elevate this sound into their music and translate the energy to Japanese audiences at the time.

-The first song they recorded was "Painting", along with two maxi-singles, " Fiction" and "8AM".
+The first song they recorded was "Painting", along with two maxi-singles, "Fiction" and "8AM".
 They handed out demos on the streets to help spread their music through word of mouth and played gigs in high school gyms and clubs.
 Some of these songs were included on their debut studio album, Final Destination, which was released in the backend of 2009.

 Coldrain gained traction after a couple of their songs, "8AM" and "We’re Not Alone", were used as opening themes for two anime: Hajime No Ippo: Challenger and Rainbow: Nisha Rokubō no Shichinin.
 Another was on the soundtrack for Pro Evolution Soccer 2011, called "Die Tomorrow"; it thus became a staple song.
 The latter two songs were used on their debut EP, Nothing Lasts Forever, released in the summer of 2010.

 Coldrain released two follow-up studio albums, The Enemy Inside and The Revelation.
 The latter was released worldwide in 2014 as a reissue, including new songs from their Japanese exclusive EP Until The End, following being signed to the North American-based label Hopeless Records that is home to bands such as All Time Low, Avenged Sevenfold and Silverstein.
 This allowed them to tour all around the world with bands such as Bullet for My Valentine and Papa Roach, as well as playing festivals in Europe such as Download and Rock am Ring.